-Feelings of nausea and repulsion are common symptoms among those who others who have trypophobia, says Dr Arroll.
-Others include an increased heart rate, sweating, feelings of panic, goosebumps and that something is crawling on them.
-For those who suffer it from it severely though, it may even cause a panic attack.
+Feelings of nausea and repulsion are common symptoms among those who have trypophobia, says Dr Arroll.
+Others include an increased heart rate, sweating, feelings of panic, goosebumps and the feeling that something is crawling on them.
+For those who suffer from it severely though, it may even cause a panic attack.

 What causes trypophobia?